9 Best Essential Travel Items For Families

 I used to be the type of person who would pack for every kind of scenario.
 In the past, my travel packing list would be quite lengthy.
 These days, though, I’ve been much better about bringing only essential travel items when we travel.

-In our quest to do minimalistic travel, we’ve been able to limit our bags to two checked bags and four carry on bags.
+In our quest to do travel minimally, we’ve been able to limit our bags to two checked bags and four carry on bags.
 These bags are able to carry all our must have travel items wherever we go.
 We’ve spent the last four months paring down our things, and I think we have a good handle on the minimalist travel essentials we need for our travels.

 If you're gearing up for a family trip, it's a good idea to stock up on these essential travel items.
 All the items listed here are available online, so you don’t even have to make a trip to the store!